PHOTOS: Why The Philippines Has So Many Teen Moms

 "But they don't listen.
 Next time I see them, they're already pregnant," Ralyn said.

 Sitting at small sundries shop in Manila North Cemetery, where she lives (as thousands of people do) in one of the mausoleums, Ralyn chats with Margie, a 15-year-old who is seven months pregnant.
 In front of the shop, another young girl sits on a bench, her dress stretched over her belly.
-Ralyn points out a teenager walking down the path and says she was a child mother too.
+Ralyn points out a teenager walking down the path and says she was a child mother, too.
 Margie says she knows an even younger girl who gave birth when she was just 12 years old.

 "Child mothers are everywhere here," Ralyn said.
 And in the end, she didn't listen to her own advice.
 We spoke in November.
 Her son was born later that month.

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.